-Around 170 people executed in Burkina Faso attacks, regional official says
+About 170 people killed in Burkina Faso attacks, regional official says

 Dozens dead after mosque attack in southern Burkina Faso, sources say

-The attacks left others wounded and caused material damage, the prosecutor for the northern town of Ouahigouya said, without apportioning blame to any group.
+The attacks left several others wounded and caused material damage, the prosecutor for the northern town of Ouahigouya said, without apportioning blame to any group.

 He said his office ordered an investigation and appealed to the public for information.